-Slowness in games can often be difficult to diagnose, but it is usually alleviated by having a computer that meets the system requirements and having a steady broadband internet connection.
-While there are many factors that could potentially contribute to slowness in Minecraft, most of them can be sorted into two categories:
+Slow gameplay can be difficult to diagnose, but it is usually fixed by ensuring your computer meets the system requirements and has a steady broadband Internet connection.
+While there are many factors that could potentially contribute to slow gameplay in Minecraft, most of them can be sorted into two categories:

-You may also want to visit our list of resources especially the forums and IRC chat for further help.
+You can also visit our list of resources (especially the forums) for further help.

-This is usually caused by a slow or inconsistent internet connection, or by a slow server.
-In general, the information is not going between your computer and the server that you're playing on as quickly as it needs.
-While Minecraft may perform similarly to the issue above, your framerate may not always be low, and you may experience characters "jumping" from location to location as the server and computer catch up with what should be located where.
-If you're experiencing slowed performance due to a connection, you may need to pause or stop any current downloads, change your network settings, or you may require a faster internet connection.
+This is usually caused by a slow or inconsistent Internet connection or by a slow server.
+This means the information is not transferring between your computer and the server that you're playing on as quickly as it needs to.
+While Minecraft may perform similar to the issue categorized above, your framerate may not always be low, and you may experience characters "jumping" from location to location as the server and computer catch up.
+If you're experiencing slow performance due to connectivity, you may need to pause or stop any current downloads, change your network settings, or you may require a faster Internet connection.